-The PH, ER and NP streams additionally include a compulsory lecture-based module (Advanced Classical Physics) that provides a key grounding in essential physical concepts and skills that underpin classical physics.
+The PH and ER streams additionally include a compulsory lecture-based module (Advanced Classical Physics) that provides a key grounding in essential physical concepts and skills that underpin classical physics.

-Furthermore, the NP and QD streams include lecture-based compulsory modules that cover areas of importance in Nanophotonics and Quantum Dynamics, respectively.
+Furthermore, the QD stream includes lecture-based compulsory modules that cover areas of importance in Quantum Dynamics.